-Trade and other receivables fell by PLN 1,846m (36%) relative to the end of 2012.
-This change was attributable chiefly to a seasonal decrease in receivables from gas sales and to a settlement of OOO Gazprom Export's liabilities towards PGNiG SA under the annex of November 2012 to the Contract with OOO Gazprom Export for sales of natural gas to the Republic of Poland of September 25th 1996, as well as to the change in the balance of public dues.
+Trade and other receivables fell by PLN 2,200m (41%) relative to the end of 2012.
+The change was attributable chiefly to a seasonal decrease in receivables from gas sales and to a settlement of OOO Gazprom Export's liabilities towards PGNiG SA under the annex of November 2012 to the Contract with OOO Gazprom Export for sales of natural gas to the Republic of Poland of September 25th 1996.